Course code ArhiB013

 Course abstract

-The aim of the study course is to learn the main basic principles of designing private house territories.
-The study course will cover: territory analysis, inventory, legislation, planning principles, designations, greenery, soils, elements, coverings, management, vertical planning, architecture and environmental accessibility.
-Within the framework of the study course, guest lecturers are regularly involved in the learning of current, thematic topics for the course.
+The aim of the study course is to learn the main basic principles of designing the territories of country houses and private houses.
+The study course will cover: territory analysis, inventory, legislation, planning principles, drawing legends, greenery, existing environmental characteristics and effects, improvement elements, coverings, management, vertical planning, small forms of architecture and environmental accessibility.

 Learning outcomes and their assessment

-•knows the structure and landscaping of a Latvian country homestead, greenery (laboratory work 3);
+• knows the structure and landscaping of a Latvian rural homestead, greenery (practical work No. 3);

-•knows the stages of research and planning of a private garden (laboratory works 1, 2, 5);
+• knows the stages of research and planning of a private garden (practical work No. 1, 2, 5);

-•knows the spatial structure of a private house garden, landscaping elements and greenery;
+• knows the spatial structure of the garden of a private house, landscaping elements and greenery;

-knows the principles of designing a private territory, as well as possible management works (laboratory works 1, 2, 3, 4, 6, 7, 8);
+knows the principles of private territory design, as well as possible management works (practical work No. 1, 2, 3, 4, 6, 7, 8);

 Skills:

-•knows how to compare different solutions for the territories of private houses, design the territory according to its functions and specific goals (laboratory works 1, 3, 4, 5);
+• knows how to compare the solution choices of the territories of different private houses, to design the territory according to its functions and specific goals (practical work No. 1, 3, 4, 5);

-•knows how to plan the zoning of a private outdoor space (laboratory works 1, 2, 8);
+• knows how to plan the zoning of the private outdoor space (practical work No. 1, 2, 8);

-•is able to select the stylistic solution and materials for landscaping, as well as greenery, in accordance with the architectural style and ecological requirements (6th, 7th laboratory work);
+• knows how to match the stylistic solution and materials of landscaping, as well as greenery, according to architectural style and ecological requirements (practical work No. 6, 7);

-•is able to apply environmental accessibility solutions in the outdoor space (5th, 8th laboratory work);
+• knows how to apply environmental accessibility solutions in the outdoor space (practical work No. 5, 8);

 Competence:

-•is able to develop a private territory landscaping project, including a master plan, vertical and horizontal connection plans, as well as greenery and landscaping plans, pavement and lighting plans (5th, 6th, 7th, 8th laboratory work and exam);
+• is able to develop a private area improvement project, including a master plan, vertical and horizontal attachment plans, as well as greenery and improvement plans, covering and lighting plans (practical work No. 5, 6, 7, 8 and exam);

-•is able to prepare specification tables for pavement, landscaping elements, greenery, lighting (5th, 6th, 7th, laboratory work and exam);
+• able to prepare specification tables for covering, landscaping elements, greenery, lighting (practical work No. 5, 6, 7 and exam);

-•is able to develop detailed solutions for the landscaping of the project – sections, layouts, detailed drawings and design of individual elements (5th, 6th, 7th, 8th laboratory work and exam).
+• is able to develop detailed solutions for the improvement of the project - cuts, windings, detailed drawings and design of individual elements (practical work No. 5, 6, 7, 8 and exam).

 Course Content(Calendar)

-2. Identification of good practices in planning private house gardens, analysis of examples, principles of garden planning (1st laboratory work).
-Lectures - 4h, laboratory work - 2h
+2. Identification of good practices in private house garden planning, analysis of examples, principles of garden planning. (practical work No. 1) – 6h

-5. Identification of regulatory documents corresponding to the territory (4th laboratory work).
-Lectures - 4h, laboratory work - 2h
+5. Identification of regulatory documents corresponding to the territory. (practical work No.4) – 6h

-6. Mastering the main planning principles for a private house garden.
+6. Learning the main planning principles for the garden of a private house.
 Composition.
 Function.
-Development of the first sketch.
-(4th laboratory work).
-Lectures - 4h, laboratory work - 2 h
+Development of the first sketch. (practical work No.5) – 6h

-8. Presentation of the sketch idea, using various visual materials (5th laboratory work).
-Lectures 2h, laboratory work - 4 h
+8. Presentation of the sketch idea using various visual materials. (practical work No. 5) – 6h

-9. Greenery of private houses, detailing, specifications.
-(6th laboratory work).
-Lectures - 2h, laboratory work - 4 h
+9. Greenery of private houses, detailing, specifications. (practical work No. 6) – 6h

-10. Selection and/or design of elements appropriate to the character and function of the territory.
-(7th laboratory work).
-Lectures - 2h, laboratory work - 4 h
+10. Selection and/or design of elements appropriate to the nature and function of the area. (practical work No. 7) – 6h

-11. Explanation of the rationale for the selection of elements, using various visual materials, specification tables.
-(7th laboratory work).
-Lectures - 2h, laboratory work - 4 h
+11. Explanation of the justification for the selection of elements, using various visual materials, specification tables. (practical work No. 7) – 6h

-13. Design of the graphic part of the project on the pages, the composition of the project (8th laboratory work).
-Lectures - 2h, laboratory work - 4 h
+13. Design of the graphic part of the project on the layouts, composition of the project (exam) – 6h

-14. Development of a management plan Development of an explanatory note (8th laboratory work).
-Lectures - 4h, laboratory work - 2 h
+14. Development of a management plan.
+Development of an explanatory text (exam) – 6h

-15. Development and design of a 3D model of the project (8th laboratory work). – laboratory work - 6 h
+15. Development and design of the 3D model of the project (exam) – 6h

 16. Final presentation and assessment.
-Defense of the work and discussion of successful solutions and correction of errors.
-Exam/ seminar – 6 h
+Defense of work and discussion of successful solutions and error correction (exam) – 6h

 Requirements for awarding credit points